 Thus the perturbation hierarchy to order two in $\varepsilon$ is

-Observe that the first equation in the hierarchy, for $a_{0}$, is nonlinear in whereas the equations for $a_{p}$ are linear in $a_{p}$ for $p>0$.
+Observe that the first equation in the hierarchy for $a_{0}$ is nonlinear, whereas the equations for $a_{p}$ are linear in $a_{p}$ for $p>0$.
 All the linear equations are defined in terms of the same linear operator $\mathcal{L}(\cdot)=(5a_{0}^{4}-2)(\cdot)$.
 This is the same structure that we saw in the previous example.
-If the unperturbed problem is linear the first equation in the hierarchy will also be linear.
-The perturbation hierarchy is easy to solve and we find
+If the unperturbed problem is linear, the first equation in the hierarchy will also in general be linear.